 This table shows the effectiveness and ineffectiveness of weight and pivot (between index finger and thumb).

 I can't emphasize enough how important this measurement is.
 The structure of the bow, being held at the very end, creates a pivot.
 The effect of our arm weight vanishes already at 1/4 length of the bow.
 From there on we need to increase the pressure on our index finger to maintain the pressure.
 When we play two long notes on the C string on the cello (as in a scale), often the bow starting at the tip starts with an unclear sound: we need to start this bow slowly and with added pressure.

 Or more important even the other way around: If we are able to make a good sound at the tip with just the bow eight, we need to DECREASE the pressure of our index finger continuously towards the nut and let our arm weight NOT effect the pressure on the string, but lift it off, or we will play an unintended crescendo towards the nut!
 Or we will hear crunch noises coming close to the nut.
 Every note at the nut will start with a scratch.

 SHORT TEST FOR PRESSURE EFFICIENCY

 a) We put our bow down at the tip and push very hard.
 With our left hand we lift the tip off the string, continuing to push hard to test how light or heavy the bow rests on the string.
-We will feel, it is pretty easy to lift the bow off.
+We will feel, it is easy to lift the bow off.